Updates and Quick News

 - Please use the navigation tabs to the left to find more information about the Advanced Academics topic you are seeking

 Please review our G/T web pages to learn more about what Gifted Services look like, how a Gifted learner is identified, and watch our Parent Night Info video/read the slideshow.

 If, after reviewing the information, you would like your child to be assessed for Gifted Services, please complete this eForm between November 1-December 7, 2022.

 - Advanced Placement / AP Classes

-- Click HERE to view vital information for AP students, teachers, and families.
+- Click HERE to view information regarding AP courses, exams, scores, and credit & placement.

 Why enroll in advanced courses?

 All students in GISD are provided opportunities to develop the skills in the GISD Learner Profile, but students in advanced courses experience challenging learning opportunities on a daily basis that often push them outside of their comfort zones and into the zone of innovation.
 Additionally, there is a direct correlation between the rigor of courses taken in high school and the successful completion of a college degree.